mayukh-chr/mayukh-chr.github.io/_drafts/my-first-draft.md

 c.
 Post about my Japanese language lessons.
 d.
 Combine all of them.

 Obviously this particular post is going to take no definite shape or format and is a pilot episode in a very rough sense to provide context as to why this site exists.
+Also because I want to get used to markdown

+Coming back to the main topic: The pixel 6a.

+At the time of writing, the pixel 8 and 8 pro are out, but this is about my experience with P6a.

+<font size = "6">The Camera:</font>

+The pixel's golden pot, a measly 12 megapixels fighting against the likes of samsungs 108 megapixels and coming out on top.
+All thanks the computational photography software embedded within the Tensor G1.
+And boy does it deliver  vibrant pictures